huyenhoang/loganalysis/README.md

 This view uses the previous two views to calculate the number of errors for each date as a percentage of the total requests.

-*`CREATE OR REPLACE VIEW` is used instead of `CREATE VIEW` because multiple views with the same names were created.
+[^1]`CREATE OR REPLACE VIEW` is used instead of `CREATE VIEW` because multiple views with the same names were created.

 ## Running the Python program